saren-io/ethereum-data-share/README.md

     ```sh
     npm start
     ```
-**_Note:_** _You need to keep running Ganache Blockchain for the app to work.
+**_Note:_** _You need to keep running Ganache for the app to work.
 Please go through the deployment below to start using your client._

 ## Deployment